BawdyAnarchist/quBSD/Future_Development.md

 Test out having the rootjails at high security levels when turned off.

+exec.created (or prestart) - can use dirname for copying the /rw files

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN

 qb-cam/mic - webcam and mic get brought up with script